 The Standards Organization of Nigeria classifies gari into:

-Garri can also be classified based on fermentation length (days and extent) as well as whether palm oil is added to make it yellow or not.
-Such classifications includes:
+Garri can also be classified based on fermentation length (days and extent) or whether palm oil is added to make it yellow or not.
+Such classifications include: